Beauvais Cathedral: History

-Work was begun in 1225 under count-bishop Milo of Nanteuil, with funding from his family, immediately after the third in a series of fires in the old wooden-roofed basilica, which had reconsecrated its altar only three years before the fire; the choir was completed in 1272, in two campaigns, with an interval (1232–38) owing to a funding crisis provoked by a struggle with Louis IX.
+Its work was begun in 1225 under count-bishop Milo of Nanteuil, with funding from his family, immediately after the third in a series of fires in the old wooden-roofed basilica, which had reconsecrated its altar only three years before the fire; the choir was completed in 1272, in two campaigns, with an interval (1232–38) owing to a funding crisis provoked by a struggle with Louis IX.
 The two campaigns are distinguishable by a slight shift in the axis of the work and by changes in stylistic handwriting.
 Under Bishop Guillaume de Grez, an extra 4.9 m was added to the height, to make it the highest-vaulted cathedral in Europe.
 The vaulting in the interior of the choir reaches 47.5 m in height, far surpassing the concurrently constructed Amiens Cathedral, with its 42 m nave, and making Beauvais Cathedral the tallest vault of all the Gothic Cathedrals.
 It is slightly taller than the nave of St Peter's Basilica in Rome at 46.2 m.
 A formerly often-quoted beginning date of 1247 was based on an error made by an early historian of Beauvais.

 The work was interrupted in 1284 by the collapse of some of the vaulting of the recently completed choir.
 This collapse has been seen as a disaster that produced a failure of nerve among the French masons working in Gothic style.
 The collapse also marked the beginning of an age of smaller structures generally, which was associated with demographic decline, the Hundred Years' War, and with the thirteenth century.